mathworks/Phaser-Control-with-MATLAB/README.md

 # MATLAB Phaser Board Data Collection

 This repo contains the MATLAB&reg; files used during a presentation given at the 2023 International Microwave Symposium (IMS).
 These files demonstrate how to use MATLAB to control the Analog Devices&copy; (ADI) Phaser Board and compares collected data to simulated data in various data collection scenarios.
-MATLAB Phased Array System Toolbox&trade; (PST) is utilized to simulate the data received by the ADI Phaser Board.
+MATLAB Phased Array System Toolbox&trade; is utilized to simulate the data received by the ADI Phaser Board.

 These files demonstrate a simple calibration routine to ensure expected functionality of the Phaser board.
 Once calibrated, the following phased array techniques are demonstrated:
 - Antenna tapering to reduce pattern sidelobes